OWASP/owasp-mastg/Document/0x06b-Reverse-Engineering-and-Tampering-iOS.md

 In the iOS world, jailbreaking means disabling Apple's code code signing mechanisms so that apps not signed by Apple can be run.
 If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the app store.

 Developing a jailbreak for any given version of iOS is not an easy endeavor.
 As a security tester, you'll most likely want to use publicly available jailbreak tools (don't worry, we're all script kiddies in some areas).
 Even so, we recommend studying the techniques used to jailbreak various versions of iOS in the past - you'll encounter many highly interesting exploits and learn a lot about the internals of the OS.
+For example, Pangu9 for iOS 9.x exploited at least five vulnerabilities, including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).

+In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
+In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
+"Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.

 (...
 TODO: Jailbreaking How-to ...)